scottbale/tweet-purge/log.md

 Next: Revisit `id-try-catch-logging` and see if, by rearranging arg order, it can be invoked using `partial` rather than having the function itself return another function.

+Implemented `unfavorite!`

+## 11/24/20

+Ran `unfavorite` on my entire file of 7428 liked tweets.
+Glad for my log file: I can see I had 2706 http 200s and 5281 http 404s.
+My twitter profile still shows about 5.7k likes, down from over 8k.
+Puzzling.
+I don't think I've liked that many tweets since I downloaded my data.
+Could many of these 404s be retried?
+If so, Would be nice to have logged them to a separate file (like I do the retry file, which is empty).

+Put `try-catch` around main method, and log any caught Throwable (because at the moment the bash start script is redireting stderr to `/dev/null`).
+And/or maybe redirect stderr to some file.
+Or just solve the mystery of these invalid cookie header warnings.
+Sample:

+    Nov 23, 2020 9:24:05 PM org.apache.http.client.protocol.ResponseProcessCookies processCookies
+    WARNING: Invalid cookie header: "set-cookie: personalization_id="v1_REDACTED=="; Max-Age=63072000; Expires=Thu, 24 Nov 2022 03:24:05 GMT; Path=/; Domain=.twitter.com; Secure; SameSite=None".
+Invalid 'expires' attribute: Thu, 24 Nov 2022 03:24:05 GMT
+    Nov 23, 2020 9:24:05 PM org.apache.http.client.protocol.ResponseProcessCookies processCookies
+    WARNING: Invalid cookie header: "set-cookie: guest_id=v1%REDACTED; Max-Age=63072000; Expires=Thu, 24 Nov 2022 03:24:05 GMT; Path=/; Domain=.twitter.com; Secure; SameSite=None".
+Invalid 'expires' attribute: Thu, 24 Nov 2022 03:24:05 GMT

+Pairs of warnings like these two repeatedly logged.
+Each time, looks like different values for `personalization_id` and `guest_id`. `personalization_id` looks like maybe base 64 encoding.

+I just noticed I'm inconsistent on where I place the map of metadata on `defn`s in the `purge` namespace.

 ## Appendix

 sample delete response